GodotSteam/GodotSteam-Docs/docs/classes/inventory.md

 ### getItemsWithPrices

-!!! function "getItemsWithPrices( ```uint32``` length )"
+!!! function "getItemsWithPrices()"
 	After a successful call to [requestPrices](#requestprices), you can call this method to get all the pricing for applicable item definitions.
-Use the result of [getNumItemsWithPrices](#getitemswithprices) as the the size of the arrays that you pass in.

 	**Returns:** array